-Although I’ve been married for 15 years, I only recently had some marriage revelations a few years ago.
+Although I’ve been married since 2003, I had some marriage revelations a few years ago.
 You can learn quite a bit about a person when you spend that much time with them.
-You also learn a lot about them that you didn’t know before you got married.
+You also learn a lot about them that you didn’t know before you got married which gives you a lot of insight on them as an individual but also what it takes to stay in a long-term marriage.

 1. You Are A Team

 Early on in our marriage, I rarely let my husband know I wanted sex.
 I basically waited for him to make the move.
-Now, several year later, I understand the importance of both us making time to get excited about making love.
+Now, several years later, I understand the importance of both of us making time to get excited about making love.

 3. Sex Isn’t Just About Making Babies